gaoisbest/Machine-Learning-and-Deep-Learning-basic-concepts-and-sample-codes/Lectures 4-6_neural network.md

 # Basic concepts
 - Neural network organized as a DAG. **Fully-connected layer** is the layer which neurons between two adjacent layers are fully pairwise connected, but neurons within a single layer share no connections.
-In practice, we should use as big of a neural network as your computational budget allows, and use other regularization techniques to control overfitting.
+In practice, we should use as big of a neural network as the computational budget allows, and use other regularization techniques to control overfitting.

 - **Universal approximator**: a single hidden layer neural network with the activation function can approximate any continuous function.